teaxyz/chai/scripts/upgrade_canons/README.md

 ## How it works

-1. **Get all homepage data**: Query the database to get all existing homepage URLs and map each package to its list of homepage URL strings
+1. **Get all homepage data**: Query the database to get ALL existing homepage URLs (including orphaned URLs) and map each package to its list of homepage URL strings
 2. **Analyze packages needing canonicalization**: For each package:
    - Skip if the package already has at least one canonical URL (using `permalint.is_canonical_url`)